 This ALI supports the Video Service Authorization Program.
-As of FY 2022, there were 53 authorized providers.
 This system, which permits video service areas to span multiple counties, municipalities, or townships, is being phased in to replace a licensing process under which cable television providers negotiated franchise agreements and fees with individual local governments.
 To compensate local governments for the forgone fee revenue that had been generated under the old agreements, a video service provider fee is paid to each municipality and township in which a provider offers video service.
 Video service providers make these payments directly to local governments on a quarterly basis.
-On the state level, applicants pay a

-\$2,000 fee to apply for and a \$100 fee to amend each authorization.
+On the state level, applicants pay a \$2,000 fee to apply for and a \$100 fee to amend each authorization.
 These fees are deposited in the Video Service Authorization Fund (Fund 5X60).